Bellinzona: Name and coat of arms

 The blazon of the municipal coat of arms is an erect serpent in silver on a red field.
 The fabulous animal is called in Italian "Biscione".
-This animal, which can also be found on the arms of the Alfa Romeo car company, is linked with the Visconti family, who were feudal lords of Bellinzona in the 14th and 15th centuries.
+This animal, which can also be found on the arms of the Alfa Romeo car company, is linked with the Visconti of Milan, who were feudal lords of Bellinzona in the 14th and 15th centuries.

 History

 Pre-History and Roman era

 Bellinzona has always occupied an important geographic location in the Alps.
 To the south, the Po Valley is accessible by a lowland route down the valley of the river Ticino and by Lake Maggiore.
 To the north, the valley of the Ticino leads to the high alpine passes of Nufenen, St. Gotthard, Lukmanier and San Bernardino.
 Although now little used, the San Jorio Pass to the east was also important in Bellinzona's past.

 While the region has been occupied since the early Neolithic age it wasn't until the late 1st century BC that a fort was built in the area during the reign of the Roman Emperor Augustus.
 While the fort fell into disrepair in the following centuries, it was rebuilt and greatly expanded in the 4th century AD.
 During the reign of Diocletian and Constantin a chain of castles and watchtowers were built to protect northern Italy from invasion.
 Bellinzona's location was recognized as a key point in the defenses and a large castle was built to protect the walls.
 The town that grew up around the fortifications was known as Bilitio.

 Following the collapse of the Western Roman Empire the successor states, which included the Ostrogoths around 500 AD, the eastern Byzantine Empire towards the middle of the 6th century, and the Longobards from 568/70, all took control of Bellinzona and used the castle to assert control of the surrounding passes.
 Under the Longobards, Bellinzona became the site of a permanent garrison to protect the region from raids by the neighboring Frankish and Alemannic tribes.
 From Bellinzona the Longobards controlled the traffic on the important trade route from Varese over Ponte Tresa, the Monte Ceneri Pass, Biasca and finally over the Lukmanier Pass into Chur.
 Some researchers believe that Bellinzona may have been the capital of a county that included most of the valleys in Ticino.